soltanisgeo/Website/content/project/MSC/index.md

 url_video: ''

 ---
-*About the figure*: up-left: engineering geology map of ARAK. down-left: shematic view of time-frequency analysis to extract HVTFA curves. up-right: shematic view of extractin RayDec curves (Hobiger 2011). down-right: F0 map of Arak.
+*About the figure:* (Up-left):Engineering geology map of ARAK.
+(Down-left):Shematic view of time-frequency analysis to extract HVTFA curves.
+(Up-right):shematic view of extractin RayDec curves(Hobiger 2011).
+(Down-right):F0 map of Arak.

 **MSc Thesis:** After earthquake swarm’s which were happened in a short period in 01.15.2012 between Arak’s northwest and Ashtian’s southeast, this city which was initially considered of as a quiet seismic zone, received more attention.
 According to studies which were performed in the framework of seismic microzonation, H / V spectral ratio calculated in some region shown a clear amplification for lower frequencies.